Western Norway is characterized by the long, deep fjords, lush landscapes, steep mountains and cascading waterfalls.

 Founded in the late 11th century, the city of Bergen was once the biggest and busiest trades’ town in Scandinavia.
 Bergen was the capital of Norway until 1299.

-Visiting Bergen, you have a large number of activities to choose from, and many interesting sites to visit.
+With Bergen as a starting point, you have a large number of activities and opportunities to choose from, and many interesting sites to visit.
 The natural surroundings of the area with its fjords and mountains are world famous and a treat for anybody with a taste for the great outdoors.

 The district of Hardanger is a magical place, especially when countless apple and cherry blossoms unfold in May.
 They are just as dazzling as the glacier and snow-topped mountains.
 Seize the opportunity to travel the fjord by boat – or the county’s coast for that matter.
 Slate-roofed farmhouses blend beautifully with the fertile cultural landscape along the Hardangerfjord.